🐍Rotating Snakes Study

 Why?

-And I wanted some deco.
+For fun—and I wanted some unique decoration.

 Printed on nylon fabric.